 I can hardly wait for the first reading in my 60s.”

-IAN GLENDINNING – Systems Thinker & Philosophy Researcher, Cleveland, UK
+IAN GLENDINNING – Systems Thinker & Philosophy Researcher, North Yorkshire, UK

-To this day the evolutionary framework of Pirsig’s four-layer Metaphysics of Quality, and the primacy of the ‘Quality’ of immediate engagement in, and (moral) attention to, the world have informed the worldview I have learned from every other thought since.
+To this day Pirsig’s evolutionary framework – of his four-layer Metaphysics of Quality, and the primacy of the ‘Quality’ of immediate engagement and (moral) attention to the world – have informed the worldview I have learned from every other thought since.
 Pirsig was my introduction to that world.

 In a world seemingly gone mad, and incapable of getting to grips with ever more existential crises besetting humanity and the planet, Pirsig can introduce more of us, more urgently than ever, to where wisdom lies.”